k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/03_graphit_node_types.md

-Select the logical unit and click 'Add'.
+Select a Logical Unit and click 'Add'.

-The popup will close and the get command will appear with the appropriate syntax.
+The pop-up will close and the get command will appear with the appropriate syntax.

-The *iid* parameter is smartly acquired from the logical unit root table iid and populated; it is also automatically added as the Graphit file input parameter.
+The *iid* parameter is smartly acquired from the Logical Unit root table iid, and populated; it is also automatically added as the Graphit file input parameter.

 <img src="images/get_command_builder_added.png" >